 - The feed tube is large enough for 50 linear feet of painting.

-- HomeRight's paint pad is thin and does not carry much paint.
+- HomeRight's paint pad is thin.

 - The spring-loaded lever is finicky and difficult to use.